PintaProject/Pinta/readme.md

 ## Linux Build and Installation Instructions:

-Building Pinta requires the following software:
+Building Pinta requires the following software (instructions are for Ubuntu 20.04, but should be similar for other distributions):

-`mono mono-xbuild automake autoconf libmono-cairo2.0-cil gtk-sharp2 yelp-tools intltool`

-For Ubuntu 16.04 and above, install just `mono-reference-assemblies-4.0`:

-`sudo apt install mono-reference-assemblies-4.0 automake autoconf gtk-sharp2 yelp-tools intltool`.
+`sudo apt install make automake autoconf mono-devel gtk-sharp2 yelp-tools intltool`

 Pinta only supports version 2.8 or higher of Mono.